creativetimofficial/argon-react-native/docs/components/button.md

 This components extends [Galio](http://galio.io)'s Button component.

-You will find all of our restyled buttons from material-ui in src/components/Buttons.
+You will find our restyled buttons in `src/components/Buttons`.

 ### Usage